Welcome to our Bass Fishing Buyer’s Guide! This is a comprehensive rundown of the most critical equipment you need to catch largemouth bass.

 Braided line has more in common with fluorocarbon line than it does with mono; braid is the most abrasion resistant of the three types and has ultra-low stretch.
 However, in terms of visibility underwater, braid is probably the least subtle.

 What really makes braided line special is the strength to size ratio, with a common size like 12 lb test featuring a line diameter that’s tiny compared to the same strength mono or fluoro.
 All that means braid is great for fishing baits in thick cover and it lets you feel light strikes when employing open water finesse techniques.

 Power Pro Spectra Fiber Braided Line is a perfect example of how far the industry has come in engineering braided line.
 It’s made from Spectra Fiber using a technique that results in a consistently round shape and extreme sensitivity.

 Another good choice would be P-Line TCB Braided Line.
 What makes this braid different is that it’s Teflon coated.
 That means it’s easier to work with and cast, and it is silent as it runs through your guides.

-Bass Lures: Careful Selection Means Everything
+Best Fishing Lures for Bass: Careful Selection Means Everything